-The departmental process requires the student to discuss the complaint with the Graduate Advisor or Graduate Coordinator (the student can proceed directly to Chair or Director if the Graduate Advisor / Coordinator is a party named in the complaint).
-If the matter is not resolved at this stage, the student discusses the complaint with the Chair or Director, who issues a summary judgment.
-(If the Chair or Director is involved in the complaint, the student contacts an Associate Chair or Director of the unit.)
+The departmental process requires the student to discuss the complaint with the Graduate Advisor or Graduate Coordinator (the student can proceed directly to Director if the Graduate Advisor / Coordinator is a party named in the complaint).
+If the matter is not resolved at this stage, the student discusses the complaint with the Director, who issues a summary judgment.
 Should the student be dissatisfied with the outcome, he/she notifies the Chair, Director, or Associate and requests a hearing by a GAC.
 The unit administrator then confers with the Dean or Associate Dean charged with graduate and faculty issues to ascertain whether the dispute meets criteria for a hearing by the GAC as the culmination of the departmental process to resolve such issues (see also individual unit handbooks for graduate students).

 The Graduate Academic Committee

 The GAC decides substantive academic disputes between graduate students and faculty.
 Such disputes are referred to it as the final stage of the departmental process of complaint described above.
 The committee does not address issues for which other procedural means are specified, e.g., grade appeals, employment, harassment, and the like.
 Formal appeals proceed according to provisions specified in OP64.07.